HW71/ManagedOpenSSL.net/README.md

 ### Installation

-Make sure you have `libeay32.dll` and `ssleay32.dll` in the current working directory of your application or in your `PATH`.
+Both libeay32.dll and ssleay32.dll are statically linked native C DLLs without external dependencies.
+Hence you just have to make sure both `libeay32.dll` and `ssleay32.dll` are either located in the current working directory of your application or accessible by the `PATH` environment variable.

 In your .NET project, add a reference to the `ManagedOpenSsl.dll` assembly.